gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 ## What if the ROI is large

 ### We now know how to skip the "unimportant" part of the simulation, but what if the important part of the simulation is too large?
-### We now know how to skip the "unimportant" part of the simulation, but what if the important part of the simulation is too large?

-What if we are not facing this

 What if we are not facing this